virtual-world-framework/vwf-web/_includes/docs/components.md

 	this.children.create("componentName", component);

 The first argument is the name of the new component to be created, and the second is the JavaScript object for the component itself.
-The new component will be created as a child of **this**, and will be treated the same as any other children that were already present.
+The new component will be created as a child of <code>this</code>, and will be treated the same as any other children that were already present.

 Children can also be deleted.
 The delete function takes the JavaScript object of the child that will be deleted.